-A half Moon has something to offer:
+A Half Moon or Quarter Moon has something to offer:

-- You’d think a half Moon would be half as bright as a full Moon, right?
-Oddly enough, a half moon is only one tenth as bright as a full Moon.
+- You’d think a Half Moon would be half as bright as a Full Moon, right?
+Oddly enough, a Half Moon is only one tenth as bright as a Full Moon.
 Yet why does it seem so bright?
-This is because the full Moon throws sunlight straight back at us like a movie screen, while the first quarter’s sideways illumination creates innumerable unseen shadows in the Moon’s powdery surface.
+This is because the Full Moon throws sunlight straight back at us like a movie screen, while the First Quarter’s sideways illumination creates innumerable unseen shadows in the Moon’s powdery surface.

 How to Best View the Half Moon

 Point the cheapest telescope towards the Half Moon.
 Stay below 60 power and the entire Moon will fill the field like a scene from 2001.

 Ordinary binoculars reveal the lunar Apennines, that mountain range just above dead center, whose jagged Himalaya-sized peaks tower straight up at you like skyscrapers.
 Then there’s the badlands, the southern region, crazily pockmarked with a generous sampling of the 30,000 craters visible from Earth.

 The scene changes dramatically each night as the terminator slithers over the Moon’s surface at 10 miles per hour.
 (A lunar jogger with enough stamina could keep nightfall at bay!)